JetBrains/kotlin-web-site/docs/topics/multiplatform/multiplatform-compatibility-guide.md

         val myCustomIntermediateSourceSet by creating {
             dependsOn(commonMain)
         }

         // Option #1.
-Shorter and more readable, use it when possible: val jvmMain by getting { // Usually, the name of the default source set
+Shorter and more readable, use it when possible.
+        // Usually, the name of the default source set
-            // is a simple concatenation of the target name and the compilation name dependsOn(myCustomIntermediateSourceSet)
+        // is a simple concatenation of the target name and the compilation name: val jvmMain by getting {
+            dependsOn(myCustomIntermediateSourceSet)
         }